This is a live review; as I gain more experience with the new Watch hardware and watchOS 4 I’ll update the document.

 The Series 3 watch also seems to wake up on a lighter tap and the double-tap and cripple-tap activation of Taptic Time both seem more reliable and responsive.

-Nevertheless, when you do a single tap there is still a second or so delay before the time is announced.
+Nevertheless, when you do a single tap to wake up the watch there is still a substantial delay before the time is announced.

 single-tap Two finger swipes between watch faces are also much more responsive compared to the Series 2 watch.

-Siri claims to be faster on the Series 3 watch, but with Voiceover I still get “hold on” announcements and pressing in the Crown for Siri still seems to take about as long to get the Siri taptic.
+Siri claims to be substantially faster on the Series 3 watch, but pressing in the Crown for Siri still seems to take about as long to get the Siri taptic.